CyrielleAlbert/CyrielleInDev/public/Projects/lineFollowingRobot.md

 ### 1. Define the functionalities
 The main task of the robot is to go from A to B following a line.
 We added to that some automation:
-        - It leaves A only when an objet is put on.
+        - It leaves A only when an object is put on.
-        - It detects obtacles and stops in front of one.
+        - It detects obstacles and stops in front of one.
-        - It detects different colors and adapts to it (Red is B | Green is A | other colors can influence its speed).
+        - It detects different colors and adapts to them (Red is B | Green is A | other colors can influence its speed).
-        - It automatically go back to its initial place A.
+        - It automatically goes back to its initial place A.

 ### 2. Choose the components